Table of Contents

-In a game of chance, the determination of a winner cannot involve the consideration of any skill.
-Your selection of the winner must be purely based on chance.
+Firstly, in a game of chance, the determination of a winner cannot involve the consideration of any skill.
+Consequently, you must select the winner purely based on chance.

 Laws and Regulations

 The laws and regulations dealing with trade promotions differ between states and territories.
-Unfortunately, this means that you will have to check the laws of each individual state to ensure that you are not breaking any regulations.
+As a result, you will have to check the laws of each individual state to ensure that you are not breaking any regulations.
 The table below sets out the relevant laws and regulatory bodies for each state and territory.